Giuseppe Antonio Ermenegildo Prisco

-Giuseppe Antonio Ermenegildo Prisco (8 September 1833 – 4 February 1923) was an Italian Cardinal of the Roman Catholic Church, who served as Archbishop of Naples.
+Giuseppe Antonio Ermenegildo Prisco (8 September 1833 – 4 February 1923) was an Italian cardinal of the Roman Catholic Church who was Archbishop of Naples.

 Biography

 Prisco was born in Boscotrecase, near Naples.
 He was educated at the Archiepiscopal Seminary of Naples.

 He was ordained to the priesthood in September 1856 with an indult because he had not yet reached the canonical age for the appointment.
-He served as Professor of philosophy at the seminary where he himself was taught.
-He later served as professor of rational law at Ospizio Ecclesiastico di Maria, Naples.
-He was also Prefect of studies at the Archiepiscopal Seminary of Naples and Examiner of the clergy.
+He was professor of philosophy at the seminary where he himself was taught.
+He was later served as a professor of rational law at Ospizio Ecclesiastico di Maria, Naples.
+One of his students was Benedetto Croce.
+He was also prefect of studies at the Archiepiscopal Seminary of Naples and examiner of the clergy.
 He was a representative of Archbishop Guglielmo Sanfelice d'Acquavilla to the Società Cattoliche Operaie.

+He was a follower of the neo-Thomist movement.

-He was created Cardinal Deacon of S. Cesareo in Palatio by Pope Leo XIII in the consistory of 30 November 1896, receiving his red biretta on 3 December.
+He was created cardinal deacon of S. Cesareo in Palatio by Pope Leo XIII.
+He was named in the consistory of 30 November 1896, receiving his red biretta on 3 December.
 He opted for the order of cardinal priests and title of San Sisto on 24 March 1898.

 He was appointed as Archbishop of Naples on 24 March 1898 and was consecrated on 29 May 1898 in the Sistine Chapel by Pope Leo XIII.
 He participated in the conclave of 1903 that elected Pope Pius X. He did not participate in the conclaves of 1914 and 1922 because of poor health.
 He died on 4 February 1923 of pulmonary disease in Naples at the age of 89.